002A/ixora.io/itp/pcomp/input-and-output-experiments-and-weekly-readings.rst

   :width: 100%
   :align: center

 The Arduino uses digital input to detect when the button is pressed and released.
 It picks random RGB values and outputs analog values to light up the 3 color LED in that color.
+Observe I am using the 3 resistor values I calibrated for last week's assignment to make the LED's 3 colors balance out.

 ..
 TEASER_END